aws-samples/fine-tuning-llm-with-domain-knowledge/README.md

-# Fine-tuning a large language model (LLM) using domain-specific knowledge
+# Fine-Tuning the GPTJ-6B model using transfer learning

 ### Overview